bakzonehey/create-your-own-adventure/english/wake-up/vigilante/drugged/drugged.md

 "Definiately not heavy for someone that tall..."

-With your head hanged up side down behind the person carrying you, blood still filled with drugs flowed toward your brain...
+With your head hanged up side down behind the person carrying you, blood still filled with drugs flowed toward your brain.

-You forgot you were going to protest how the hands were touching your butts and between your thights.
+You forgot you were about to protest how the hands were touching your butts and between your thights.

 "...id you notice how she found the criminals before we do, every ti..."